Updated 2026 · 80+ private schools in Asunción · MEC-regulated

 | The British School of Asunción (BSA) | Asunción | Preschool – 12 | British (IGCSE, A-Levels) | English, Spanish, French | On request |

-| Colegio Alemán Concordia | Asunción | K – 12 | German, multilingual | German, Spanish, English | On request |
+| Colegio Alemán Concordia | Asunción | K – 12 | German + MEC, multilingual (founded 1976 by German-speaking Mennonites) | German, Spanish, English, Guaraní | On request |

-| Asunción Christian Academy (ACA) | Asunción | K – 12 | American with Christian focus | English | On request |
+| Asunción Christian Academy (ACA) | Av.
+Santísimo Sacramento 1181, Asunción | Pre-K – 12 | American with Christian focus (ACSI/COGNIA/MEC dual diploma) | English (Spanish second) | On request |

 | Del Sol School | Asunción | Preschool – 12 | Bilingual | English, Spanish | On request |